 Interview Regarding the Golden Age

-THE GOLDEN AGE: VARIATIONS ON
+THE GOLDEN AGE: VARIATIONS ON A THEME

-These are the responses to questions about whether myth is exclusively celestial or both celestial and terrestrial, Dwardu Cardona and Dave Talbott posted these simultaneous and similar answers.
+These are the responses to questions about whether myth is exclusively celestial or both celestial and terrestrial, Dwardu Cardona and David Talbott posted these simultaneous and similar answers.
 They provide an insightful glimpse into the methodology of comparative mythology.]

 DWARDU CARDONA RESPONDS:

 Speaking for myself, and myself only, myth refers to both celestial and terrestrial events.
-It's just that not much has yet been published re the terrestrial events as they pertain to the Saturn scenario - and that is at should be, because we must first delineate the celestial events before we can delve into the terrestrial ones.
+It's just that not much has yet been published re the terrestrial events as they pertain to the Saturn scenario—and that is at should be, because we must first delineate the celestial events before we can delve into the terrestrial ones.

-Interviewer: And now we are hearing comments referring to the golden age as something that happened here on earth.
+Interviewer: And now we are hearing comments referring to the Golden Age as something that happened here on earth.

 CARDONA: But it did.
 After all, one cannot believe that the Saturnian events had no effects on Earth and its inhabitants.